 The lining epithelium is simple, ciliated columnar.
 It is composed of 2 types of cells: ciliated columnar cells and non-ciliated secretary cells.
 The secretion of secretary cells gives nutrients to the fertilized ovum.
 The cilia of ciliated cells beat toward the uterine cavity and assist in the transportation of the fertilized ovum.

-The veins correspond to arteries, thereby venous blood is drained by the ovarian and uterine veins.
+The veins correspond to arteries; thereby venous blood is drained by the ovarian and uterine veins.

 The lymph vessels follow the veins and drain into internal iliac lymph nodes, pre-aortic and para-aortic lymph nodes.

-- The tubes are provided by both sympathetic and parasympathetic fibres.
+The tubes are supplied by both sympathetic and parasympathetic fibres.
 The sympathetic fibres are originated from ovarian and superior hypogastric plexuses.
 The preganglionic sympathetic fibres are originated from the T11 L2 spinal sections.
 The preganglionic parasympathetic fibres to the lateral part of the tube are originated from the vagus nerve and to the medial part from the pelvic splanchnic nerves (S2, S3, S4 spinal sections).

 The inflammation of the uterine tube (or salpinx) is referred to as salpingitis (salpinx: trumpet-like).
-It’s the commonest cause of tubal block resulting in secondary sterility in female.
+It’s the commonest cause of tubal block resulting in secondary sterility in the female.
 Recently, the prevalence of tubal block has grown in modern females likely since they miss morning bath as a way to report on duty in time and waste time in makeup.
 Tubal infection typically happens because of upward spread of infection from vagina and uterus.
 The patency of tubal block is analyzed by these evaluations:

-- Hysterosalpingography; It’s a radiological technique where a radiopaque substance (example, Lipiodol) is injected into the uterus by a suitable canula.
+- Hysterosalpingography: It’s a radiological technique where a radiopaque substance (example, Lipiodol) is injected into the uterus by a suitable canula.
 It summarizes the uterine cavity and uterine tubes, and if tubes are evident, the contrast medium spills into the peritoneal cavity.

 It’s commonest in the uterine tube (tubal gestation) and is typically related to intraperitoneal hemorrhage, among the reasons for acute abdominal crisis in women of childbearing age.
 The hemorrhage happens because of rupture of the tube caused by enlarging conceptus.

 It’s a procedure for the female sterilization.
 In this process, every fallopian tube is ligated at 2 points and the section of tube between the ligatures is resected.
 This prevents the assembly of male and female gametes, thus no fertilization.
-This is the perfect approach of family planning in female.
+This is the perfect approach to family planning in the female.